cesarj41/thinjector/README.md

 It's important to decouple your ui components from your services (fetching logic, biz logic, etc..) but the solutions out there are either using heavy weight state management tools (redux + redux saga, mobx, recoil, etc..) or full fledge dependency containers (inversifyjs, tsyringe) which for a lot of use cases are overkill so looking for lightweight solutions the ones I found which are awesome but didn't feel comfortable with the api, so I came with this very small solution.
 ### Features
-- Uses React context to inject services so no other depedencies.
 - Built with Typescript.
 - A hook for accessing services.